 What is a KPI Dashboard?

+KPI Dashboards have become a standard element of management reports.
+A KPI should never be used in isolation.
+KPIs should be grouped together to create a dashboard.
 A Key Performance Indicator (KPI) is a business measure.
 It provides evidence of the success, or failure, of a business objective.
-However, a KPI should never be used in isolation.
-KPIs should be grouped together to create a KPI dashboard.
 Thus providing a vital tool to measure progress.
-KPI Dashboards tend to form part of a regular reporting pack for managers.
+KPI Dashboards form part of a regular reporting pack for managers.
 Get this right, and management becomes much more effective.

 Typical KPI Dashboard (more examples below)